stain/nio-zipfs/README.md

 [zipfs is included in the main OpenJDK codebase](http://hg.openjdk.java.net/jdk9/dev/jdk/file/b8e8497c541c/src/jdk.zipfs/share/classes/jdk/nio/zipfs), but now covered by the GPL license.

-This code in nio-zipfs is only based on the OpenJDK 8 and remains licensed under BSD 3-Clause, which makes it compatible with other open source licenses like Apache Software License 2.0, provided you retain the notices in the files [NOTICE](NOTICE) and [LICENSE](LICENSE).
+This code in *nio-zipfs* is only based on the OpenJDK 8 demo code, and remains licensed under BSD 3-Clause, which makes it compatible with other open source licenses like Apache Software License 2.0, provided you retain the notices in the files [NOTICE](NOTICE) and [LICENSE](LICENSE).